Always stay prepared by knowing the best hospitals in Lisbon for emergencies and other medical needs. Here’s your complete guide!

 How to have access to the Portuguese public health system?

 Let’s break down the process for obtaining access to the best hospitals in Lisbon for an expat.
 Firstly, it is essential to have a visa or a residency card.
-Once you have this, you will have access to the same rights as a Portuguese resident.
-This will assist you in getting the Número de Utente – a user number for each individual to get access to healthcare.
+Once you have this, you can access the same rights as a Portuguese resident.
+This will assist you in getting the Número de Utente – a user number for each individual to access healthcare.

 Public or private hospitals?

-To differentiate between the two, Portuguese public hospitals are governed under the SNS, i.e., National Health Service.
-This body ensures free public healthcare for Portuguese citizens and expats both.
-The SNS covers the healthcare of Portugal’s continental areas, whereas independent areas, like Azores and Madeira, have their own governing system.
+To differentiate between the two, Portuguese public hospitals are governed under the SNS, i.e., the National Health Service.
+This body ensures free public healthcare for Portuguese citizens and expats alike.
+The SNS covers the healthcare of Portugal’s continental areas, whereas independent areas, like the Azores and Madeira, have their own governing system.

 public-or-private-hospitals-in-lisbon

-Presently, while picking a public or private hospital, there’s no correct decision here.
-It depends on what you find convenient and which decision is best suited for your needs!
+When picking a public or private hospital, there’s no correct decision here.
+It depends on what you find convenient and which decision best suits your needs!

 Public clinics have been made accessible without any charges incurred.
-Hence individuals opt for them as they save tons of money.
-However, opting for a private hospital makes you escape the long waiting hours.
+Hence, individuals opt for them as they save tons of money.
+However, opting for a private hospital allows you to escape the long waiting hours.

 Also, if you are looking for premium treatment, then private healthcare with a good insurance package would be a better option.
 Private hospitals may be expensive for some people who’d rather get the same treatment at a public hospital for free.